MediaArea/MediaConch/Architecture/GlobalArchitecture.md

 ## User Interface

-Display test results and control the Core
+* displays test results and control the Core

-Allow metadata (descriptive and structural) to be edited
+* allows metadata (descriptive and structural) to be edited

 Interface :